Excelsior-Technologies-Community/PHP_Laravel12_Execute_Artisan_Command_From_Controller/README.md

 Route::get('/run-migrate', [ItemController::class, 'index']);
 ```

-This will run the **`php artisan migrate`** command when the route is visited.
+This route will trigger the Artisan command when accessed through the browser.

 ---

- Step 4 — Run the Application
+## Step 4: Run Laravel Application

-Start the Laravel server:
+Start the development server:

 ```
 php artisan serve
 ```

-Now open the URL to trigger the command:
+Now open the URL in your browser:

 ```
 http://localhost:8000/run-migrate
 ```

 You will receive a JSON response containing: